aredn/documentation/arednGettingStarted/node_admin.rst

   On the **Node Services** display your services are listed as a series of rows.
 You can change any of the fields for any of the services in this list.
 If you want to delete a service row, click the [-] icon on the right side of that row.

   You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.

+  Service Advertisement Process
+    `OLSR (Optimized Link State Routing) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ propagates service entries to other nodes across the network.
+Once every hour your node will verify that its own service entries are valid.
+Your node will **not** propagate services across the network if it finds any of these conditions:

+    1. The host is not pingable across the network
+    2. There is no service listening on the specified port
+    3. The HTTP link does not return a *success* status code
+    4. The package for this service is not yet installed

+    The node's *Advertised Services* list will still show the defined service (with an alert icon and hover text marking it as non-advertised), but your node will not actually *advertise* that service to the network.
+If the service URL becomes reachable in the future or if the dependent package is later installed, then your node will resume advertising the service across the network.

 Managing Host Aliases
   *Host Aliases* provide a way for you to create a hostname alias for a device on your node's LAN.
 This can be useful if you want a computer or device on your LAN to be identified by something other than its actual hostname.
 Your Host Alias will be propagated across the network even if the actual hostname has *Do Not Propagate* checked in its DHCP Reservation, allowing you to hide the actual hostname while still advertising the alias on the mesh.
 Once an alias is defined, it will become available for creating local services (described above).